telerik/maui-docs/controls/dataform/headers.md

 * `HeaderTemplate`(`Microsoft.Maui.Controls.ControlTemplate`)&mdash;Specifies the template of the header view.

->note All Header properties for he Editors can be applied directly in the DataForm control and they will be common for all editors.
+>note All Header properties for the Editors can be applied directly in the DataForm control and they will be common for all editors.

 ### Styling